-My enjoyment in taking pictures is probably passed down to me from my dad.
+My love for taking pictures is probably passed down to me from my dad.
 My mom and dad owned The Howells Journal while I was growing up, the local newspaper in my hometown.
-Dad took pictures for the paper and won state awards for his journalist photography.
+Dad took pictures for the paper and won state awards for his journalistic photography.
 We also had some Ansel Adams prints in the house and I learned to appreciate the artistic beauty in the simplicity of black and white photos.

 I enjoyed taking pictures in college and as a young adult but it was expensive to buy film and have it processed so you had to be careful about what you shoot.
 I bought my first digital camera around 2003, a Gateway DC-T50 camera that shot in 5 Megapixels.
+I still have that camera!
 It didn't matter how many pictures you took with digital as long as you had enough memory on your card.
-It was so freeing to be able to take as many pictures as you wanted.
+It was so liberating to be able to take as many pictures as you wanted.

 The other aspect of digital photography that I love is postproduction and the ability to edit photos.
 I enjoy using a variety of apps and online tools to create beautiful pieces of art from my photos.